shapediver/AppBuilderIJewel3D/README.md

   * Easy to be extended by further types of widgets etc
   * Great starting point for custom web apps using ShapeDiver and React

-## What is WebGi?
+## What is iJewel3D?

-[WebGi](https://webgi.xyz/) is a JavaScript library that allows developers to embed high-fidelity, interactive 3D graphics into web applications.
-It simplifies the integration of 3D models into websites, enhancing user experience with photorealistic visuals and smooth interactivity.
-Built on top of [three.js](https://threejs.org/), WebGi ensures efficient and cross-platform rendering of 3D content across different devices and browsers.

-WebGi is developed by [iJewel3d](https://iJewel3d.com/) (formerly known as Pixotronics).
+[iJewel3D](https://www.ijewel3d.com/) is a 3D jewelry design software tailored for the jewelry industry.
+It allows jewelers, designers, and manufacturers to create intricate, high-quality jewelry designs using advanced CAD (Computer-Aided Design) tools.
+The software is known for its robust features that facilitate the modeling, visualization, and customization of jewelry pieces in three dimensions.

-## Why combine ShapeDiver with WebGi?
+## Why combine ShapeDiver with iJewel3D?

 ShapeDiver provides a multi-purpose 3D Viewer that offers extensive features for building interactive 3D configurators and web apps.
 For a complete overview of the ShapeDiver 3D Viewer, please refer to its [documentation](https://help.shapediver.com/doc/viewer).
-Since the ShapeDiver 3D Viewer does not explicitly focus on rendering jewelry, and WebGi provides excellent results, we decided to provide this integration.
-Note that using WebGi with ShapeDiver requires a separate license.
+Since the ShapeDiver 3D Viewer does not explicitly focus on rendering jewelry, and iJewel3D provides excellent results, we decided to provide this integration.
+Note that using iJewel3D with ShapeDiver requires a separate license.
 Please [contact us](https://www.shapediver.com/contact) for details.

 ## Materials

-The material definitions used by ShapeDiver and WebGi are similar but different.
-Material properties assigned to geometry using ShapeDiver's material components in Grasshopper can not be used to define WebGi materials directly.
+The material definitions used by ShapeDiver and iJewel3D are similar but different.
+Material properties assigned to geometry using ShapeDiver's material components in Grasshopper can not be used to define iJewel3D materials directly.
 Therefore this integration uses the following approach to assign materials to objects by material **name**:

 #### 1. Assign material names in Grasshopper